 - 10 people and below: P2000

 - 23 people and above: P4500

 *Rate applies to one island only.
 Apply P500 to include all three islands and another P500 for an overnight stay.

 Cottages: P500 for a cottage, with checkout time at 9AM the next day

 Tent fee: P50

 The cottage is a basic one, no frills.
 No pillows or bedding.
 There is no electricity except for the lights outside.

 As of this writing, there are only 6 available cottages in Digyo Island.
 I’m not sure if you can reserve in advance because I can’t find any contact details with the Inopacan tourism.

-There are no restaurants in Cuatro Islas, but there’s a sari-sari store in the island.
+Tip: There are no restaurants in Cuatro Islas, but there’s a sari-sari store in the island.
 Make sure to bring your own food before going here; there’s a market near the Inopacan city hall.

 - Native fan room – P350